g026r/riverking2/README.md

 <img width="300" alt="Legend of the River King 2" src="https://github.com/user-attachments/assets/d1ac357d-8d9c-47ed-962d-5c62cfdb4fda" />

-But, the rumble support was never removed from the code.
-If the code was played on a third-party system that supported rumble, then that system would rumble — as long as the system was aware that it should rumble.
+But, though the hardware for it wasn't included, the code for it was still there.
+If the game code was played on a third-party system that supported rumble, then that system would rumble — as long as the system was aware that it should rumble.

 ## How to Do That?